 But in German, there are at least two circumstances under which the direct/indirect objectiveness is overruled.
 One of them is via prepositions.
 When a preposition acts upon a noun in a prepositional phrase, that noun becomes its object.
 The preposition simulates, for want of a better term, a particular grammatical case for its object.
 The DOGFU list forces its object into the Accusative case (meaning those objects appear as though they were being used as direct objects even though they're not — they're just being used in a prepositional phrase).
 The list of Dative prepositions does what you suspect it does.

 Fortunately, they line up nicely into a goofy mnemonic.
-Much better than our next group, which doesn’t have a catchy name.
+Much better than our next group, which doesn't have a catchy name.
 I recommend rote memorization here, perhaps in an angry little Teutonic chant.
 Aus!
 Außer!
 Bei-Mit-Nach!
 Seit-Von-Zu!
-Or go totally elegant, like an ostrich in a ballerina tutu1 and use the stuttering melody from the Blue Danube as an Eselsbrücke.
+Or go totally elegant, like an ostrich1 in a ballerina tutu.

 - out, out of, shut off

 - with, by, in case of

 - to, closed